open/close all folders

 - The Escape Velocity series featured ships that can carry smaller fighters, many of which are decent threats by themselves.
 Game by game breakdown Carried ships can also be retrieved and redeployed fully healed immediately, even if they are disabled in battle.
 With plugins, it is possible to give a ship a fighter bay that deploys that same type of ship, often leading to a chaotic battle where only the engine limitations keep things under control.

-- Dungeons & Dragons has quite a few monsters which can use the Gate spell to bring allies to their side, notably demons, devils and celestial beings.
+- Dungeons & Dragons has quite a few monsters which can summon allies to their side, notably demons, devils and celestial beings.
+In general, a summoned creature can't themselves summon other creatures, preventing a potential infinite loop.

 - Advanced Dungeons & Dragons, 2nd Edition also had the Deepspawn - a rubbery ball of tentacles, mouths, and eyestalks that can make a physical duplicate (though without the special abilities) of anything it's ever eaten.
 These duplicates could use weapons and armor to fight whatever threatened the Deepspawn.